Local Weather Alerts browser hijacker removal instructions

 What is Local Weather Alerts?

-Local Weather Alerts is advertised as an app which allows users to check weather forecast.
-However, it is designed to promote hlocalweatheralerts.co (address of a fake search engine) by changing browser's settings and gather browsing-related data.
+Local Weather Alerts is advertised as an app that allows people to check weather forecasts.
+In fact, it promotes hlocalweatheralerts.co (the address of a fake search engine) by changing browser settings and gathers browsing-related data.
 Local Weather Alerts is a browser hijacker, a potentially unwanted application (PUA).

-Most browser hijackers promote fake search engines changing browser's settings such as address of a default search engine, homepage and new tab.
+Most browser hijackers promote fake search engines by changing browser settings such as the address of the default search engine, homepage, and new tab.
 Local Weather Alerts sets them to hlocalweatheralerts.co.
-This fake search engine does not generate any individual, unique results.
-It redirects users to search.yahoo.com, in other words, it displays results generated by Yahoo search engine.
-That is the main reason why such search engines are useless and fake.
-Typically, hijacked browsers can be stopped from opening addresses of fake search engines when users open them, news tabs or enter search queries only by uninstalling a browser hijacker.
-In other words, apps like Local Weather Alerts do not allow users to remove address or a fake search engine from the aforementioned settings as long as they are installed.
-Furthermore, it is common that browser hijackers are designed collect browsing data like IP addresses, geolocations, addresses of opened web pages, entered search queries, etc. Installed browser hijacker may be designed to record sensitive information too.
-Moreover, all data could be sold to third parties (potentially cyber criminals) who would misuse it to generate revenue in other ways.
-Apps like Local Weather Alerts may cause their users problems like identity theft, issues related to online privacy, browsing safety, and/or other problems.
-Therefore, Local Weather Alerts or any other installed browser hijacker should be uninstalled as soon as possible.
+This fake search engine does not generate any unique results.
+It redirects users to search.yahoo.com and simply displays results generated by the Yahoo search engine.
+Fake search engines are therefore useless.
+Typically, hijacked browsers can only be prevented from opening addresses of fake search engines by uninstalling the browser hijacker.
+Local Weather Alerts and similar apps do not allow users to remove the address of the fake search engine from the aforementioned settings as long as they are installed.
+Furthermore, browser hijackers often collect browsing data such as IP addresses, geolocations, addresses of opened web pages, entered search queries, etc. They can also record private, sensitive information, which is sold to third parties (potentially, cyber criminals) who misuse it to generate revenue in other ways.
+Apps such as Local Weather Alerts can cause problems relating to identity theft, online privacy, browsing safety, and other issues.
+Therefore, Local Weather Alerts and any other installed browser hijackers should be uninstalled immediately.

 |Name||Local Weather Alerts|